Learning general and distinctive 3D local deep descriptors for point cloud registration: Experiments

 \subsection{Parameters}

-For training, we randomly sample $b=350$ patch centres in the overlap region between each point cloud pair.
-In 3DMatch we sample $m=4000$ points for the LRF computation, while we use $m=2000$ in the case of KITTI because its point clouds are sparser than those of 3DMatch.
-We experimentally observed that increasing $m$ values have minor effects on the results.
-After the LRF computation we sample $n=512$ points per patch to train our deep network.
-The descriptor dimension is always set to $d=32$ as in recent state-of-the-art approaches \cite{Gojcic2019,Choy2019,Bai2020,Li2020,Ao2021}.
-We set $r=.5m$ for 3DMatch and $r=2.5m$ for KITTI.
-In 3DMatch we train for 10 epochs, performing 16K iterations per epoch.
-Each iteration is a point cloud pair.
-In KITTI we train for 122 epochs, performing 1.4K iterations per epoch.
+\textbf{Training}.
+We randomly sample $b$=$350$ patch centres in the overlap region between each point cloud pair.
+In 3DMatch we sample $m$=$4000$ points for the LRF computation, while we use $m$=$2000$ in KITTI because its point clouds are sparser than those of 3DMatch.
+We experimentally observed that higher values of $m$ have minor effects on the results.
+After the LRF computation we sample $n$=$512$ points per patch to train our deep network.
+The descriptor dimension is always set to $d$=$32$ as in \cite{Ao2021}.
+We set $r$=$.5$m for 3DMatch and $r$=$2.5$m for KITTI.
+For 3DMatch, we train for 10 epochs, performing 16K iterations per epoch.
+Each iteration processes a point cloud pair.
+For KITTI, we train for 122 epochs, performing 1.4K iterations per epoch.
 We use Stochastic Gradient Descent with an initial learning rate of $10^{-1}$ that decreases by a factor $.1$ every 3 epochs in 3DMatch and every 35 epochs in KITTI.
-We use a weight decay equal to 5$\cdot$$10^{-5}$ and Dropout with probability $.3$ at the last MLP layer.
-As in \cite{Choy2019}, we set $m_\text{+} = .1$ and $m_\text{-} = 1.4$ (Eq.~\ref{eq:hardest_contrastive}).
-We set $r_\mathcal{C}=.2r$.
-We apply data augmentation on the canonicalised patches to simulate noisy LRF computations.
-Specifically, we apply a random 3D rotation by independently sampling the three angles within the interval $[-10^{\circ}, 10^{\circ}]$.
+We set weight decay to 5$\cdot$$10^{-5}$ and Dropout to $.3$ at the last MLP layer.
+In the hardest-contrastive loss, we set the same margins as in \cite{Choy2019} and the radius for negative mining equal to $.2r$.
+Because LRFs may slightly differ across different subsampled versions of the same patch, we learn descriptors that are robust to these variations by randomly rotating canonicalised patches during training.
+We rotate by independently sampling three angles in the range $[-10^{\circ}$,$10^{\circ}]$.